Proven-Paradox/shaper-system/Adversaries-and-Monsters.md

 ## Snipers
 Archers, rifle-wielders, markspeople, assassins who rely on distance and steady aim.
 Their general tactic is going to be to find a safe place where they're away from the fighting or in an otherwise difficult to reach perch, and take their time aiming and firing consistent shots.

+## Thugs
+Heavy fighters who rely on brute strength to fight.
+A drunk brawler, a burly brute, or bulky animals can be represented with Thugs.
+They take a very straightforward approach to combat; get close and hit as hard as they can.
+Their reliance on brute strength often leaves them open to attacks, but they have the sturdiness needed to take a few hits anyway.

 #### Lesser Thug
 Strength 3
 Finesse 0